 By way of background, I’m a dual-licensed attorney and certified public accountant with about a decade of experience working with political committees.
 I have also served as government relations counsel, representing trade associations, municipalities, labor unions and businesses before legislative and regulatory bodies.

 Given my experience in politics, law and finance, my approach is pragmatic and holistic.

 If you think I can help, contact me to start the conversation.

 # # #

-The Federal Election Commission is the independent regulatory agency charged with administering and enforcing federal campaign finance law.
+The Federal Election Commission is the regulatory agency charged with administering and enforcing federal campaign finance law.
 The Internal Revenue Service has jurisdiction over tax collection and the administration of the the federal tax code, which applies to certain political organizations.
-In addition, each state has within its borders its own campaign finance and tax regulators.
+In addition, each state has its own campaign finance and tax regulators.

-Political entities should also have general awareness of employment, intellectual property and contract laws to which they may be subject.
+Political entities should also have general awareness of employment, intellectual property, insurance and contract laws to which they may be subject.
 But like many small businesses and nonprofits, political committees and separately segregated funds often do not employ full time legal or accounting professionals.
 Some of my recent work includes:

 Thanks for your interest, and for making it this far down the page!